mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_4_testing_data_sync_with_digitalocean_spaces.md

   ```

 **Why?**
-- Confirms data is stored in the UUID-based structure in Spaces.
+- Confirms data is stored in the UUID-based structure with the `users/` prefix in Spaces.

 ### Step 5: Troubleshoot Issues
 **Action**: Diagnose and fix issues if JSON responses or logs show failures.